-After Phoenician rule, Cadiz came under the power of the Romans, the Visigoths, and the Moors, like much of southern Spain.
+After Phoenician rule in the centuries BC, Cadiz came under the power of the Romans, the Visigoths, and the Moors, like much of southern Spain.
 Though the city has existed for almost 2,000 years already, it actually didn’t become an incredibly prominent port until the European invasion of the Americas.
 In the 15th-16th centuries, it became incredibly wealthy from the goods being brought into Spain.
 Under Napoleon, Cadiz even served as Spain’s capital from 1810-1813.
 Cadiz certainly has one of the most interesting histories.

 I have to be completely honest: Cadiz suffered a severe earthquake in 1755 which destroyed a lot of the city.
 I didn’t know this before visiting and was a bit shocked that Spain’s oldest city was a lot more modern than I was expecting – and yes, I was disappointed.
 That being said, it’s still a very nice town with a lovely beach, and I had a great time visiting.

 A huge draw for Cadiz is the Cathedral of Cadiz, an icon of Spain with its golden dome.
 It dates to the 18th century but took over one hundred years to build.
-And no wonder – the cathedral is huge and in the ornate baroque style, and is a must-see for all who visit.
+And no wonder – the cathedral is huge and in the ornate baroque style.
+It is a must-see for all who visit.
 If you climb to the top of the towers, you can get excellent views over the city and ocean.
 Nearby is one of the few remnants of the city’s ancient past, the Roman Theatre of Cadiz which obviously dates back several millennia.

 For another view that includes the cathedral, you can go atop Torre Tavira, which also houses exhibitions.